Read all about Sherwin Williams Pewter Green, plus see 27 real homes that use it!

 Feeling lost?
 I gotcha, boo!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

 27 Real Life Homes Using SW Pewter Green

 Ok, let’s get to the fun part of this color study!
 See how this shade REALLY “shows its color” by checking out the way they shift and read in real homes and varying decor styles.
 Here are 27 real-life homes using Sherwin Williams Pewter Green paint!

 A quick note here: don’t forget to consider picking the right paint finish…it’s not only about getting the color right!
 We have an in-depth explanation of choosing sheens here.

 Kitchens Painted Pewter Green

-Although Pewter Green is in the green paint color family, there are times (like in this picture) where it looks more gray than green.
+Although Pewter Green is in the green paint color family, there are times (like in this example from Style by Emily Henderson) where it looks more gray than green.
 It’s bold but reads neutral here and looks very tasteful with the warm gold accent pieces and wood tones.